-- Almond butter: this is the base of the recipe and what we're using instead of fat from butter or coconut oil.
+- Almond butter: This healthy fat is the base of the recipe and what we're using instead of fat from butter or coconut oil.
 You can use any nut butter you have on hand like cashew butter, but remember peanut butter isn't technically paleo-approved.

-- Coconut sugar: this adds sweetness without any refined sugar!
+- Coconut sugar: This adds sweetness without any refined sugar!
 Most substitutes for coconut sugar would work here.

 - Maple syrup: The mixture of coconut sugar and maple syrup is what makes these sweet and the maple adds a depth of flavor.

 - Coconut flour: You only need 2 tablespoons here for the entire recipe!
 Coconut flour absorbs a lot of moisture so this is all you need.